-Whatever your dream role – actor, director, producer – you’ll develop your talents here at Edge Hill, exploring anything from capoeira to directing.
+Whatever your dream role – from actor, dancer and singer to choreographer, director and teacher – you’ll develop your talents here at Edge Hill.
 You’ll learn creative thinking, teamwork and problem-solving skills that are valuable in any sector.
 And with intellectually challenging topics, specialist modules and work experience options, you’ll be ready to grasp the opportunities that await you.

-We believe that to understand theatre, you have to make it.
-With our production-focused courses, you can specialise in whatever area interests you, with dance ranging from ballet to jazz, folk to somatic practice, and drama areas including acting, writing, directing and applied theatre.
+We believe that to understand performance, you have to make it.
+With our production-focused programmes, you can specialise in whatever area interests you, with dance techniques ranging from ballet to jazz, and somatic practices and dramatic disciplines such as acting, writing, directing and community performance.

 There are countless reasons to study performing arts with plenty of career destinations to match.
-In fact, 92.5% of our students are employed or studying approximately 15 months after graduation (Graduate Outcomes 2017/18).
+In fact, 92.5% of our students are employed or studying approximately 15 months after graduation.
 Whether you aim to be a professional performer, or you want to work in community arts, Edge Hill’s performing arts degrees will help you hone your talents.

 With great facilities and lots of student-led performance groups, our courses combine academic study with the practical skills you’ll learn during productions.
-Take your place as actor, dancer, director or writer and choose how you’d like to be assessed – not everyone is a performer, after all.
+Take your place as actor, dancer, director or writer and choose how you’d like to work.
 Learn what it takes to perfect your craft and understand your discipline.
 Then test your skills with practical activities and in-house productions.

-- Work alongside students and staff on our professional-level productions.
+- Work alongside students and staff on our professional-level productions in industry-standard performance spaces.

-- With optional modules, as well as placements and work projects, you’ll soon find your niche, whether that’s contemporary dance, performance theory or applied theatre.
+- With optional modules, as well as opportunities to collaborate with people in the industry, and get valuable work experience, you’ll soon find your niche, whether that’s in performing arts, performance theory or applied theatre.

 |Course Name||Qualification||UCAS Code|